starsline/clash-verge-for-deepin/README.md

 A <a href="https://github.com/Dreamacro/clash">Clash</a> GUI based on <a href="https://github.com/tauri-apps/tauri">tauri</a>.
 </h3>

+This is just a build for Deepin.
+Any code won't be changed.

+---

 ## Features

 - Full `clash` config supported, Partial `clash premium` config supported.